 Will Brexit affect the supply of optical goods and medicines from the EU to the UK?

-If the UK Government can avoid a no-deal Brexit, by obtaining Parliament’s support for the Withdrawal Agreement or by some other route, there should be no immediate impact on the supply of goods from the EU, including optical goods and medicines.
+If the UK Government can avoid a no-deal Brexit, there should be no immediate impact on the supply of goods from the EU, including optical goods and medicines.

-If there is a no-deal Brexit, that will affect the supply of optical goods and medicines from the EU.
+If there is a no-deal Brexit, it is generally expected that this will lead to disruption in the movement of goods that will affect the supply of optical goods and medicines from the EU.
 However, the UK Government advises that providers of healthcare services, including optical practices, should not stockpile medicines, medical devices or clinical consumables beyond business as usual stock levels.
 See our guidance on preparing for a no-deal Brexit for more information.

 What will be the long-term impact?